ajroach42/ajroach42.github.io/_posts/2016-03-24-shada-douglas-adams-unfinished-doctor-who-arc-reborn-in-countless-works-of-fan-fiction.md

 title: "Douglas Adams' Lost Doctor Who Episode (and resulting Fan Fiction) "
 ---

 For the 1979-80 season, Douglas Adams was the script editor for Doctor Who.
-In this role, he wrote, The Pirate Planet, and Shada, and re-wrote City of Death and contributed bits to most other episodes released during this time.
+In this role, he wrote: The Pirate Planet, re-wrote City of Death and contributed bits to most other episodes.
 He was generally in charge of making sure things went smoothly.
-Predictably, things did not go smoothly at all.
+Predictably, things did not go smoothly at all, and his last episode was never finished.

 1980 was a tumultuous time for the BBC, and Adams' Who contributed to that a fair amount.
 One of the most infamous stories to come out of this era regards the unfinished episode Shada (which went on to [become the basis for Dirk Gently's Holistic Detective Agency](http://ajroach42.github.io/the-outer-edge-of-fanfic/).)
 There were a lot of problems surroudning the production of this episode, including the fact that the script was litterally being re-written as it was shot, due to Adams' stubborness.
 The production was interrupted by a workers strike.
 The plot was full of holes.
 The whole thing was a mess and, at any rate, the episode was "never finished"